Jesterhearts/image-organizer-learn-rust/README.md

 - [VSCode](https://code.visualstudio.com/)
 - [Rust Analyzer](https://marketplace.visualstudio.com/items?itemName=rust-lang.rust-analyzer)

+## Tips

 You can use cargo to add dependencies to your project.
 For example, to add the `ratatui` crate, run the following command in the terminal:
 ```sh
 cargo add ratatui
 ```

+Many libraries can be found by searching [crates.io](https://crates.io/) or [lib.rs](https://lib.rs/).
+The libraries recommended in this project also tend to have good documentation available on [docs.rs](https://docs.rs/).
+You can also find the github repos for the libraries linked on the crates.io page.
+Each library will have an `examples` folder with example code you can play with to get a feel for how the library works.

 ## Projects
 ### Week 1